Tré Ventour

 Work

-Tré has worked with a number of organisations, including schools, universities and prisons.
-To date, one of the experiences he finds most interesting is the essay cluster he was part of with historian Dr Kerry Sinanan, entertainment journalist Amanda-Rae Prescott and historical costuming expert Bianca Hernandez-Knight about the work of Jane Austen, racism, fandom, and the British Empire.
+I haved worked with a number of organisations, including schools, universities and prisons.
+To date, one of the experiences I find most rewarding is the essay cluster I was part of with historian Dr Kerry Sinanan, entertainment journalist Amanda-Rae Prescott and historical costuming expert Bianca Hernandez-Knight about the work of Jane Austen, racism, fandom, and the British Empire.

-At the moment, Tré is working on a book chapter using the slave compensation records to write Jane Austen’s white women back into the history of enslavement – not as passive observers, but as active participants.
+At the moment, I am working on a peer-reviewed book chapter using the UK slave compensation records to write Jane Austen’s white women back into the history of chattel enslavement – not as passive observers, but as active participants.
 This is for Kerry and fellow historian Dr Désha Osborne’s upcoming book Jane Austen and the Making of Regency Whiteness (publishing sometime in late 2025, early 2026).

 Contact

-If you are interesting in booking him for a project, get in contact.
+If you are interesting in booking me, get in contact.

 Get in touch via the contact form.